DEAP/deap/doc/tutorials/advanced/gp.rst

 	'mul(add(x, x), max(y, x))'

 Now, this string represents the program we just generated, but it cannot yet be executed.
-To make it executable, we have to compile the expression to a the Python code object.
+To make it executable, we have to compile the expression into a Python code object.
 Since this function has two inputs, we wish to compile the code into a callable object.
 This is possible with :func:`~deap.gp.compile`.
 The function takes two arguments: the expression to compile and the associated primitive set.
 The following example compiles the previous tree and evaluates the resulting function for :math:`x=1` and :math:`y=2`.
 ::